 - Chris Gerbi, PhD 2005, currently a faculty member at the University of Maine.

-- Matthew Dupee, MS 2005, currently working for a geotechnical firm in New York.
+- Matthew Dupee, MS 2005, currently working in the geotechnical industry.

 - ERS 103 – Dynamic Earth.
 A 3-credit introductory course that attracts approximately 250 students per year.